githubnext/vitale/README.md

 - `cd packages/server; pnpm link --dir $YOURPROJECT`

-The linked development server is automatically rebuilt but not hot-reloaded; you can get the latest changed by restarting the server (run `Vitale: Restart Kernel` from the command palette).
+The linked development server is automatically rebuilt but not hot-reloaded; you can get the latest changes by restarting the server (run `Vitale: Restart Kernel` from the command palette).